 Here's where I ended up:

-I liked standing enough that I commissioned a friend to build me a bespoke standing desk for my home office (pardon my mess, but do check out his more glamorous projects over at Priceless Projects:
+I liked standing enough that I commissioned a friend to build me a bespoke standing desk for my home office (pardon my mess, but do check out his more glamorous projects over at the Priceless Projects on Facebook):